 Phones of any type, iPads, iPods, Android devices, Nooks, Kindles, Xboxs, Playstations, Wiis... you bring it, we most likely will support it!

 The book selected by our Alpha Seminar faculty for all incoming freshmen to read this summer is Tattoos on the Heart: The Power of Boundless Compassion by Fr.
 Greg Boyle.
-The book should be read before moving to campus in August and will be a featured text in all sections of our freshmen seminar program, Alpha Seminar.
+The book should be read before moving to campus in August.
 Find out more

 Campus housing at Carroll will provide you with a bed, mattress, closet, desk, desk chair, cable television connection and computer data port.
 Items you may want to pack would include: